 We may become party to legal claims arising in the ordinary course of business.
 There can be no assurance that unforeseen circumstances resulting in legal claims will not result in significant costs or losses.
 The outcome of outstanding, pending or future proceedings cannot be predicted with certainty and may be determined adversely to us and as a result, could have a material adverse effect on our assets, liabilities, business, financial condition and results of operations.
-Even if we prevail in any such legal proceeding, the proceedings could be costly and time-consuming and may divert the attention of management and key personnel from our business operations, which could adversely affect our financial condition.
-In the event of a dispute arising in respect of our foreign operations, we may be subject to the exclusive jurisdiction of foreign courts or may not be successful in subjecting foreign persons to the jurisdiction of courts in Canada, the United Kingdom, Jersey or international arbitration.
+Even if we prevail in any such legal proceedings, the proceedings could be costly and time-consuming and may divert the attention of management and key personnel from our business operations, which could adversely affect our financial condition.
+In the event of a dispute arising in respect of our foreign operations, we may be subject to the exclusive jurisdiction of foreign courts or may not be successful in subjecting foreign persons to the jurisdiction of courts in the United States of America, Canada, the United Kingdom, Jersey or international arbitration.
 The legal and political environments in which we operate may make it more likely that laws will not be enforced and that judgments will not be upheld.
 If we are unsuccessful in enforcing our rights under the agreements to which we are party to or judgments that have been granted, or if laws are not appropriately enforced, it could have a material adverse effect on our business, results of operations and financial performance.

-We face risks related to illegal mining at Blanket Mine and no assurance can be provided that such illegal mining will not have a material adverse effect our business, results of operations and financial performance.
+We face risks related to illegal mining at Blanket Mine and no assurance can be provided that such illegal mining will not have a material adverse effect on our business, results of operations and financial performance.

-There has been an increase in illegal mining activities on properties controlled by Blanket.
+Illegal mining activities on properties controlled by Blanket have been identified.
 This gives rise to increased security costs and an increased risk of theft and damage to equipment.
-Blanket has received adequate support and assistance from the Zimbabwean police in investigating such cases.
+Blanket has received adequate support and assistance from the Zimbabwean police in investigating such cases but there can be no guarantee that the support from the Zimbabwean police will continue and whether their support will stop illegal mining activities.